interlock-network/interlock-models/docs/mads/3-next-evolution.md

 ![](../../plots/mad-3-200-heuristics.png)

-We see that the expenses keep rising, mostly becuase we keep making new heuristics, even though we do not have to.
+We see that the expenses keep rising, mostly because we keep making new heuristics, even though we do not have to.

 ![](../../plots/mad-3-200-expenses.png)